innovasoft-org/libmqttcli/README.md

 The aim of this repo is to demonstrate possibilities as well as usage of the `libmqttcli.a` library.
 ## Features
 - Supports the client side of the MQTT protocol.
 - Is relatively easy to use.
 The user does not need to know details of the MQTT protocol.
+The library automatically prepares the following packets: `CONNECT`, `AUTH`, `DISCONNECT`, `PUBACK` and `PINGREQ`.
+The user via library interface is allowed to prepare the following packets: `PUBLISH`, `SUBSCRIBE` and `DISCONNECT`.
 - The whole library contains proprietary implementation.
 There are no third party implementations included.
 The following external standard functions are used: `malloc`, `memcpy` and `memcmp`.
 - The library is totally written in C89 standard.
 - The library does not establish any internet connection.
 Received or prepared packets shall be exchanged by the user.